ersheff/IMS322-Docs/docs/setup.md

 4. Click on the workflow run to view the details.
 5. On the workflow details page, you can see the status of each step.

 If you would like to fix errors identified by the autograding logs, you may commit and sync changes as many times as needed before the assignment due date.
-Keep in mind that you will need to have one of the trigger words listed above in your commit message to rerun the autograding workflow.
-You can optionally amend the commit message with a number to keep track of subsequent attempts e.g., "finished 2".

 ---

 ## Setup Checklist

-- [ ] I have installed Git (_not_ just GitHub Desktop).
+- [ ] I have installed Git (_not_ GitHub Desktop).
-- [ ] I have created my GitHub account.
+- [ ] I have created my GitHub account and enabled Two-Factor Authentication using Duo Mobile (or my preferred 2FA app).
 - [ ] My GitHub Student Benefits are active, and I have claimed **Github Copilot** access.
 - [ ] I have enabled the **Format On Save** and **Autocomplete** options in my CodePen account settings.
 - [ ] I have both Chrome (or another Chromium-based browser) and Firefox installed.